-The most important cog in your successful-business machine is proper communication with, and excellent customer service provided to your customers, says Aptean.
-This can be one of the biggest advantages over your competition, so optimizing your customer communication with a “best-of-breed” CRM is crucial.
-For this reason, CRM and ERP integration is one of the most common, and therefore it’s likely be the easiest category on this list to integrate.
-If you’re already using a CRM (which you probably already are) but don’t have it integrated with your ERP yet, we highly suggest you do so because of the “critical link between demand (CRM) and supply (ERP)” that it provides.
-This link helps streamline the marketing and sales process.
+Two essential features of a successful business are proper communication and excellent customer service provided to your customers.
+Excellent customer service can give you a considerable advantage over the competition, so optimizing your customer communication with a “best of breed” customer relationship management tool is crucial.
+For this reason, CRM and ERP integration is relatively common, and therefore can be one of the easiest categories on this list to integrate.
+If you’re already using a CRM program but haven’t integrated it with your ERP yet, it’s highly suggested that you do so because of the critical link between demand (CRM) and supply (ERP).
+This connection between CRM and ERP is used to streamline the marketing and sales process.

-Business Intelligence (BI) software is one of the most useful tools in a business’ decision-making arsenal.
-By collecting and analyzing internal data, BI software helps businesses find the insights that lead to successful new ventures or business practices.
-The lessons learned from the data collected by BI software are often the launching point to these new implementations, so by integrating your BI vendor with your ERP, your data and insights are easy to access at any time by any employee.
+Business Intelligence (BI) software is one of the most useful tools available on the market right now.
+By collecting and analyzing internal data, BI software helps companies discover insights that lead to successful new ventures or business practices.
+The insights gleaned from BI software data are often the launching points for new software implementations.
+By integrating your BI system with your ERP solution, these valuable insights become easy to access at any time by any authorized employee.

-The HR department has some of the most extensive back office needs of any department, so providing an efficient workflow is key.
+The HR department has some of the most extensive back-office needs of any department, so providing an efficient workflow is vital.
 The HR department is, after all, the one department that deals with every employee in your business regardless of title or leadership status.
-Incorporating your HR vendor’s capabilities with your ERP helps keep track of all of those time-consuming back office tasks by properly placing them in the workflow on your ERP.
+Incorporating your HR vendor’s capabilities with your ERP system helps keep track of and automate time-consuming back-office tasks by connecting them to the workflows of your ERP.

-Many ERP systems include some type of project management solution, but if you’re already using a third-party project management software, your ERP’s version is doubtfully as sophisticated.
-What makes this integration so effective is that all of your business tasks, processes and workflows can be aggregated in one place.
-At any time, any employee can see which projects are done, which are in progress, who’s working on them and what projects are coming up.
-This can be a huge time-saver so nobody has to ask around to find out, for example, which developer is tackling a bug fix or which sales rep is following up with a lead.
+Many ERP systems include a project management solution.
+If you’re already using a third-party project management software, it’s unlikely that the project management tool included in an ERP is as sophisticated as the standalone tool that you’re already using.
+What makes project management integration so useful is that all of your business tasks, processes and workflows can be aggregated in one place.
+An employee can see which projects are done, which are in progress, who’s working on them and what projects are coming up at any time.
+This can be a huge time-saver.
+For example, you could look at which developer is tackling a bug fix or which sales rep is following up with a lead.

-This one comes down to the all-encompassing buzzword of “efficiency.”
-Any kind of business that manages orders can benefit from integrating their eCommerce applications for much the same reason as BI: data collection.
-Some of the most important data that these businesses collect are related to orders, inventories, customer information and shipping.
-As Liz Carpenter at nchannel explains, you can reach a higher level of efficiency when this data is seamlessly communicated with your other systems, thereby automating the data transfer process (and eliminating the need for any manual input).
+The main benefit of ecommerce integration comes down to the all-encompassing buzzword of efficiency.
+Any business that manages orders can benefit from integrating ecommerce applications largely because of the data collection associated with implementation.
+Some of the most essential data that companies collect are related to orders, inventories, customer information and shipping.
+You can reach a higher level of efficiency when this data is available across your other systems, thereby automating the data transfer process and eliminating the need for any manual input.

-These five types of third-party software are the most important to consider when beginning and ERP system integration.
-When you start the process, it’s important to make sure that it happens as seamlessly as possible.
-Ask your ERP vendor about what third-party vendors it already integrates with, and make sure to check our Leaderboards if you need help deciding which one will work best for your business.
+These five types of third-party software are essential and standard features to consider when looking into ERP integration.
+When you start the process, it’s crucial to make sure that it happens as seamlessly as possible.
+Ask your ERP vendor about which third-party vendors it can integrate with.
+You can also take a look at our Leaderboards to help you choose from the wide variety of vendors available on the market.

 IT Integration Needs the Support of a Coherent Strategy